-When you have narrow grout joints of 1/16th inch or less then you should use unsanded grout.
-With smaller grout joints the sand will not fit into the grout joints and sanded grout will not fit into the all the nooks and crannies that are prevalent on these types of tile installations.
-Particularly in many shower installations that use the standard 4 inch or 6 inch tiles the tiles will be almost butted up next to each other.
-In these cases with narrow grout joints it is better to use unsanded grout for these types of tile installations.
-With the narrow grout joint there is not much chance of the grout cracking when using unsanded grout.
+When you have narrow grout joints of 1/8th inch or less then you should use unsanded grout.
+With smaller grout joints the sanded grout will not fit into the narrow grout lines.
+Most standard ceramic shower tile installations with 4 inch or 6 inch tiles will have narrow grout lines requiring unsanded grout.
+With the narrow grout lines there is not much chance of the grout cracking when using un-sanded grout.

-For most stone tile installations it is better to use unsanded grout.
-Most stone tile installations have narrow grout joints to make the stone tile installation look better.
-When using sanded grout on these types of tile installations the sand in the grout can actually scratch the tile surfaces during the installation.
-This is particularly evident on some of the softer stones such as marble, limestone and even travertine.
-Granite tiles are usually sufficiently hard where the sand will not scratch the tile surface but there are also other reasons for not using sanded grout on stone tile installations.
+For many types of stone tile installations it is better to use unsanded grout.
+Most polished stone tile installations have narrow grout joints to make the stone tile installation look better.
+When using sanded grout on these types of tile installations the sand in the grout can actually scratch the surface of the tiles while grouting the tiles.
+This is particularly evident on some of the softer stones such as marble, limestone and travertine.
+Slate, saltillo and terra cotta tiles can not be polished so these types of tile installations will have wider grout lines requiring sanded grout.

 If you ever decide that you want to refinish your stone tile installation it is almost impossible to polish stone tiles when sanded grout has been installed.
 Rotating and oscillating diamond pads will be needed to bring back the shine to your stone tiles.
 If you have sanded grout then during the restoration and refinishing process some sand will become dislodged from the grout and scratch the stone tile surface.
 It is virtually impossible to do any type of professional stone restoration process on stone tiles when sanded grout has been installed.